arteprog/PCD-SP-19/EN/index.md

 ### Open Call:

+Send your proposal up to December 25th, 2018, and we will anounce acceptance by January 5th, 2019.

 #### Sessions:
 Each session must refer to a track and last 45 minutes.
 You can define the session’s format, it may be a workshop, discussion panel, group project or mini-hackathon.
 A session can accommodate up to 40 people in the main room, or 25 in the side room.
 Specify in your proposal whether your session has an attendance limit.